magento/architecture/design-documents/graph-ql/coverage/returns.md

 ### Create a return for guest order

 Guest orders are not accessible via GraphQL yet, but the schema of returns will be identical to the one for customer orders.

+### Specify shipping and tracking

+When return is authorized, the customer should specify shipping and tracking information